ramasesh/academic-kickstart/content/project/HMC/index.md

 tags = ["Physics", "ML"]

 # Project summary to display on homepage.
-summary = "Tutorial on the HMC, which uses Hamiltonian dynamics to efficiently sample from high-dimensional distributions"
+summary = "Tutorial on HMC, which uses Hamiltonian dynamics to efficiently sample from high-dimensional distributions"

 # Slides (optional).
 #   Associate this page with Markdown slides.